1-finance-logo

 5-year historical PEG Ratio

 Historical PEG Ratio scores are calculated based on 5-year annualised growth in earnings per share for an index.
 The scores are calculated to reward growth at reasonable price levels.
-Ratios around 1-1.8 are categorised as Fairly Valued, receiving a neutral score, whereas values below 1 indicate that the index is undervalued and receive higher scores (ratio between 0.5–1 gets the highest score).
+Ratios around 1-1.5 are categorised as Fairly Valued, receiving a neutral score, while values below 1 indicate that the index is undervalued and receives higher scores (A ratio between 0.2 and 0.5 gets the highest score).
 Extremely high or negative PEGs (due to declining earnings) are penalised.
 Scores are calibrated using a banded scale to avoid over-rewarding unsustainable growth or deeply cyclical downturns.

 Forward PEG Ratio